Punch and Roll Record

 Or if you are happy with the existing splicing point and just want to make a further re-take then just use Shift + D to restart Punch and Roll.

 - To avoid leaving an audible click at the splice point, Audacity applies a crossfade (whose length in milliseconds is specified in Recording Preferences).
-This means the original bad take isn't completely deleted, but a tiny portion of it is blended with the new take, so that the waveform has no discontinuities.
+This means the original bad take is not completely deleted, but a tiny portion of it is blended with the new take, so that the waveform has no discontinuities.

 - A clip boundary is left behind at each splice point, so that you can easily find them again and listen to review your repairs.